 We have Mexican food for dinner quite often at my house.
 There are so many Mexican dishes that are quick, easy and super flavorful.
 These enchiladas are a favorite, as well as baked chicken taquitos, fajitas, slow cooker pork tacos and Mexican stuffed shells.

 One of my all time favorite Mexican dishes is enchiladas.
 They are so easy to make and freeze really well.
 Plus they come together quickly and are perfect for busy weeknights.
-I’ve shared my favorite green chile enchiladas and creamy chicken enchiladas, so today I thought I’d share a beef enchilada recipe which is just as yummy!
+I’ve shared my favorite green chile enchiladas, pork enchiladas and creamy chicken enchiladas, so today I thought I’d share a beef enchilada recipe which is just as yummy!

 These easy beef enchiladas are loaded with a hearty meat mixture, lots of cheese and some veggies too. ;) My kids like to eat them plain, but I top mine with cilantro and sour cream.
 We love serving them with a big Mexican salad, chips and salsa or Mexican rice.
 It just adds to the deliciousness!